RobinBoucherSec/TEMPLATE-PROJECT/README.md

 [Key Takeaways & Technical Insights](#Key-Takeaways-and-Technical-Insights)

-## ⚙️ Steps Taken
+## Steps begin here ⬇️
 Describe step-by-step how you completed the project.
 Use # so you can place the steps in the steps overview.

-## Steps begin here ⬇️

 ### Initial setup